scallsen/dog-rescue-pattern-library/patterns/cards/README.md

-**adoption-card** is to be used for listing animals for adoption only.
-Note: there are two links, one in the btn and one surrounding the image contents.
+**image-card** is to be used for listing recent work on the Home Page and all my work on the Work page..

 **basic-card** is to be used for information.